kitesi/local-files-viewer/README.md

 ## Usage

 This program currently works by opening up a folder: your env variable of `LFV_DEFAULT_FOLDER`.
 I understand it is a bit counterintuitive, but at the time I couldn't find a way to pass in arguments to the sveltekit program.

-Opening up just a single file might be supported in the future but for now you just have to open their parent.
+Opening up just a single file might be supported in the future but for now you just have to open their parent folder.

 You can use this program two ways:

-a. going to this project directory changing your env variable and running `npm run dev`: `LFV_DEFAULT_FOLDER=~/Downloads/ npm run dev`
+a. going to this project directory changing your env variable and running `npm run dev`: `LFV_DEFAULT_FOLDER=~/Downloads/ npm run dev` b.
-b.
 Use the helper script in `./lfv`, usage: `lfv <folder>`

 The helper script does assume the project directory is at `~/code/local-files-viewer`, so if it's not, you will need to change it.

 ## Keybindings